sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Guidance:

-: Input to processes and tasks, such as collecting, assessing  or reporting.
+: Input instructions to processes and tasks, such as collecting, assessing  or reporting.
 Guidance influences the behavior of a SACM component and is considered content of the management plane.
 Guidance can be manually or automatically generated or provided.
 Typically, the tasks that provide guidance to SACM components have a low-frequency and tend to be be sporadic.
 A prominent example of guidance are target endpoint profiles, but guidance can have many forms, including:

 : Configuration, e.g. a SACM component's name, or a CMDB's IPv6 address.